 - Low inflation – to central bankers this indicates they will need to stimulate the economy. i.e. lower interest rates.

 - The reduced likelihood of interest rate rises – in fact the likelihood of cuts meant the N.Z. dollar was less attractive compared to some other currencies to overseas investors.
 As they could find higher interest rates elsewhere.

 - Worsening business sentiment – this also pointed to the likelihood of interest rates being cut.

-Why Are Interest Rates Staying Low or Even Likely to be Cut?
+Why Are Interest Rates So Low and Likely to be Cut Further?
 And Therefore Why Might the NZ Dollar Stay Low or Go Lower Too?

 In August 2018 the RBNZ believed growth would slow in New Zealand throughout 2018.
 But then would get back above 3% in 2019 due to government spending and monetary stimulus.
 This was worse than what most of the bank economists were expecting.
 And also worse than the previous RBNZ monetary policy statement in May 2018.

 But the situation deteriorated after August 2018.
 Instead of growth picking up after 2019, the bank and central bank forecasts were then for growth to fall.
 The RBNZ says down towards 2%.

 However as you can see from the 2 charts above, in every monetary policy statement the forecast has been lower than the one previous.

 “…our guess is the RBNZ and bank economists will make further adjustments lower yet in the months to come.